atsign-foundation/at_demos/at_getting_started/README.md

 Once you have your atSigns you can activate them with `at_activate.dart` using the command `dart run bin/at_activate.dart --atsign <@your atSign>`.
 Substitute your atSign and it will email you a one time password and cut your cryptographic keys.
-You will need to do this twice so you have two atSigns to send data from and too.
+You will need to do this twice so you have two atSigns to send data from and to.

 here is my at_activate of @75colouring